vsrinivas/fuchsia/docs/objects.md

-# Magenta Kernel objects
+# Zircon Kernel objects

 [TOC]

-Magenta is a object-based kernel.
+Zircon is a object-based kernel.
 User mode code almost exclusively interacts with OS resources via object handles.
 A handle can be thought of as an active session with a specific OS subsystem scoped to a particular resource.

-Magenta actively manages the following resources:
+Zircon actively manages the following resources:

 + processor time
 + memory and address spaces